-Despite our changed environment, most basic crisis communication remains the same.
+Despite our changing environment, most basic crisis communication remains the same.
 It’s essential to communicate often, openly, and honestly with clients.
-Voice empathy and compassion when appropriate and take control of your positioning.
+Voice empathy and compassion when appropriate, and take control of your positioning.
 Always focus on how you can help your client.

 An economic slowdown is not the time for silence, but it’s also not the time to flood emails with paragraphs of information.
 Take time to strategize and really know your client.
 Be proactive in helping them find solutions to their problem and return phone calls and emails immediately.

 There is a lot of business that is absolutely in your control.
 It’s up to you to make sure you're taking care of your clients, letting them know that they’re important and that you’re going to help them overcome business challenges.